 - Shotgun integration

-- A number of minor tools and utilities
+- A number of other tools and utilities

 In addition to the apps above, you can easily install additional apps and engines once the config has been installed.